-The student will work closely with, and is expected to meet regularly with, the thesis chairperson and committee members to complete the thesis and all related components.
+The student will work closely with, and is expected to meet regularly with, the thesis chairperson to complete the thesis and all related components.
 The student will be required to defend the completed thesis, in person, during an oral defense.
 All members of the thesis committee must be present, in person, for this meeting.
 The defense of the thesis is open to the IUP faculty and MS Strategic Communication students as approved by the thesis chairperson.
 During the defense, the candidate is expected to respond to substantive and methodological questions related to the thesis.
-The decision regarding the outcome of the defense will be made by a two-thirds majority vote of the thesis committee members.
-The thesis must be approved, in writing, by each member of the committee.
+The decision regarding the outcome of the defense will be made by a two-thirds majority vote of the thesis committee.